-These changes may improve the dispute process system in the Nassau Community College.
-The main reason for changes for the Nassau Community College is that there is no such system hearing the disputes and that is why, the parties involved in the disputes have no chances for appealing against the decisions, which is their basic right.
+These changes may improve the dispute process system in Nassau Community College.
+The main reason these changes is that there is no such system for hearing the disputes which prevents parties within a dispute from having the basic right to appeal a decision.

 Analysis for Conflict Resolution Processes